MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 ---

-The sample mean, `r {round(loan50_mean_intrest_rate, 2)}`, provides a rough estimate of $\mu_x$.
+The sample mean, 11.57%, provides a rough estimate of $\mu_x$.
 While it is not perfect, this statistic our single best guess **point estimate**\index{point estimate} of the average interest rate of all the loans in the population under study, the parameter.
 In Chapter \@ref(inference-foundations) and beyond, we will develop tools to characterize the accuracy of point estimates, like the sample mean.
 As you might have guessed, point estimates based on larger samples tend to be more accurate than those based on smaller samples.</div>\EndKnitrBlock{example}

 The mean is useful for making comparisons across different samples that may have different sample sizes because it allows us to rescale or standardize a metric into something more easily interpretable and comparable.